-“Pearl in the Sand” by Tessa Afshar, a biblical fiction novel, is the story of Rahab, one of the most thought provoking women of the Jewish bible (the Old Testament), in the book of Joshua.
+“Pearl in the Sand” by Tessa Afshar, a work of biblical fiction, is the story of Rahab, one of the most thought provoking women of the Jewish bible (the Old Testament), in the book of Joshua.
 Rahab is a woman of the city of Jericho and works in the world’s oldest profession, a prostitute as well as an inn keeper.
 Rahab earned praise in the bible because of her unique faith, as well as being of the lineage of Jesus.

 - 320 pages